citp/privacy-policy-historical/v/vu/vum/vumber.com.md

-> *The following text is extracted and transformed from the vumber.com privacy policy that was archived on 2008-09-07.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20080907105044id_/http%3A//www.vumber.com/privacy.aspx) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the vumber.com privacy policy that was archived on 2009-05-07.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20090507010533id_/http%3A//vumber.com/privacy.aspx) for the most accurate reproduction.*

-# Vumber: The Anyphone Phone Number
+# Vumber: The Virtual Phone Number - Questions about Privacy and Support

 This privacy policy covers how we treat the personal information that we collect and receive when you subscribe for and use our services.
 This Policy explains the practices that apply to your personal Information.